MicrosoftDocs/Viva/Viva/engage/native-mode-step-by-step-guide.md

 - **Which communities in your network are Private and Unlisted?**

    Unlisted communities will become standard private communities when the alignment available through the Azure B2B Guest framework.
 The Native Mode Alignment Tool will convert all your external groups to internal groups.
-If you have enabled Azure B2B Guests in your Yammer network, you will be able to reinvite your guests as Azure B2B guests as part of the migration.
+If you have enabled Azure B2B Guests in your Viva Engage network, you will be able to reinvite your guests as Azure B2B guests as part of the migration.

 - **Which communities in your network allow external guests?**

   External groups are not permitted in Native Mode.
 Guest access in Native Mode is only available through the Azure B2B Guest framework.
 The Native Mode Alignment Tool will convert all your external groups to internal groups.
-If you have enabled Azure B2B Guests in your Yammer network, you will be able to reinvite your guests as Azure B2B guests as part of the migration.
+If you have enabled Azure B2B Guests in your Viva Engage network, you will be able to reinvite your guests as Azure B2B guests as part of the migration.

 - **Which communities in your network do not have any owners or have owners without Microsoft 365 Group Creation Rights?**

-  The Native Mode Alignment Tool will create a new Microsoft 365 Group, which is authorized using the credentials of the existing owners of the Yammer community.
-If the Yammer community does not have any owners, or if none of those owners are authorized to create Microsoft 365 Groups, the tool will create the group using the credentials of the Global Admin who has initiated the Alignment Tool.
+  The Native Mode Alignment Tool will create a new Microsoft 365 Group, which is authorized using the credentials of the existing owners of the Viva Engage community.
+If the Viva Engage community does not have any owners, or if none of those owners are authorized to create Microsoft 365 Groups, the tool will create the group using the credentials of the Global Admin who has initiated the Alignment Tool.
 For this reason, it is important that your Global Admin maintains their privileges during the Alignment process.

   We recommend sending out advanced communications to all users who have files stored in private messages, owners of any groups that are marked as unlisted, and owners of any groups that are currently external.

-## 4. Exporting the content in your Yammer Network
+## 4. Exporting the content in your Viva Engage Network

-  Immediately before running the Alignment Tool, you should export any content from your Yammer Network that is not already backed up.
+  Immediately before running the Alignment Tool, you should export any content from your Viva Engage Network that is not already backed up.
 The best practice is to export this content regularly.
 We encourage you to set up automated backups every month or so.
 Once these regular backups are in place, it will be much easier to export any other data as needed for processes like this one.

   If you do not take regular backups of your data, you will need to export all the data in your home network  that you want to have a copy of.
 External networks can be ignored, as they are not impacted by the Native Mode Alignment Tool.
 You have the option to export data going as far back as the beginning of your network, but you may decide you only need to back up data going back a certain amount of time.
 Keep in mind that the Native Mode Alignment tool will delete certain data such as the files attached to private messages and any messages posted in previously deleted groups from your network, so any data that is not backed up may be entirely non-recoverable after the tool has run.

   Exporting a large volume of content from your network is a multi-step process:

   1.	**Export message data**
-          - We suggest exporting the message data using the [Network Data Export feature](../manage-security-and-compliance/export-yammer-enterprise-data.md#ExportNetworkData) within the Yammer Admin panel.
+          - We suggest exporting the message data using the [Network Data Export feature](../manage-security-and-compliance/export-yammer-enterprise-data.md#ExportNetworkData) within the Viva Engage Admin panel.
           - We suggest limiting your export to a maximum date range of two months at a time and excluding attachments.
 If you choose to include attachments, you may need to limit your date range significantly further (often just one week at a time) to prevent the system from encountering timeout errors.

   2. **Export files**
-        - We suggest exporting files separately from messages using the [Yammer file export API](../manage-security-and-compliance/export-yammer-enterprise-data.md#export-yammer-files-via-api).
+        - We suggest exporting files separately from messages using the [Viva Engage file export API](../manage-security-and-compliance/export-yammer-enterprise-data.md#export-yammer-files-via-api).
         - Using this API you can export all the files from a specified date range.
 This API supports concurrent requests (up to 6) and each request should be limited to a two-month date range.
 This will allow you to simultaneously export a full year of files in one API call.

 ## 5. Running the Alignment Tool for the first time